Source

 */

-async decimals(): Promise<number> {
+async decimals(...args: MaybeContextualArg<ContextOf<A>>): Promise<number> {

-const decimals = await this.adapter.evaluateTransaction("Decimals");
+const decimals = await this.adapter.evaluateTransaction(ctx, "Decimals");

 return Number(this.decode(decimals));